ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 While on the waiting list each patient can be in one of several states:

-- Can be an active work up patient
+- An active work up patient
 - Be suspended for any one of a number of reasons, such as:
   - Overweight/high BMI
   - Cardiac issues
   - Anything else that could cause additional complications with the transplant

-If a patietn is removed from the active list they can be reactivated when they are considered fit.
-A multi disciplinary team (MDT) is responsible for assessing the patients fitness for listing in the case of kidney or kidney and pancreas.
+If a patient is removed from the active list they can be reactivated when they are considered fit.
+A multi disciplinary team (MDT) is responsible for assessing the patient's fitness for listing in the case of kidney or kidney and pancreas.

-The bowel trasplant team have separate listing meetings.
+The bowel transplant team have separate listing meetings.

 Cardiology meet fortnightly for fitness discussions.
-This is a physical meeting and actions are taken at the meeting
+This is a physical meeting and actions are taken at the meeting.

 If the patient is from another centre and radiology images need to be reviewed there is an image exchange portal for images from other centres.
 This can introduce delays into the process if investigations are carried out by local centres.
 This is because the process is currently very labour intensive.

-For some patient on the waiting list there is a need for a periodic review, usually annually, see section below.
+For some patients on the waiting list there is a need for a periodic review, usually annually, see section below.
 There is also some biannual cardiac testing (annual for Type 1 DM).

-SUG: System should automatically flat tests needed and review dates.
+**SUG:** System should automatically flag tests needed and review dates.
 Notify of annual annual review.

-If the tests are to be carried out an another centre the system should flag when a tes being carried out remotely has not been reported within a predefined period of time.
+If the tests are to be carried out at another centre the system should flag when a test being carried out remotely has not been reported within a predefined period of time.

 ### 9.5 Information generated and stored